zmaril/OgreDocs/README.md

 ### in / <--

-Gets the adjacent vertices to the vertex.
+Get the adjacent vertices pointing to the vertex.

 ``` clojure
 (q/query (g/find-by-id 3)